RC, Org, & Account

 - If users have questions regarding the chart structure or attributes, contact the University Accounting and Reporting Services team at firstname.lastname@example.org.

-- For additional information on the structure of the chart of accounts, attend the KFS Training Series held by the VPCFO Training team.
+- For additional information on the structure of the chart of accounts, attend the KFS Training Series held by the Financial Training & Communications team.
 Register by visiting the training website.